juanjogervasio/Sales-Strategy-Analysis-DataCamp/README.md

-# Sales-Strategy-Analysis-DataCamp
+# Sales Strategy Analysis
-Data Analysis project developed to obtained the Data Analyst Certification by DataCamp
+Data Analysis project developed to obtained the Data Analyst Certification by DataCamp.